MindMeltMax/Stardew-Valley-Mods/Glow Buff/docs/author-documentation.md

 Due to how lighting colors are handled by the game, some colors show better than others.
 Keep this in mind when changing color values.

-The format for colors can be either:
+The format for colors can be something as follows:

 * **"{{red}},{{green}},{{blue}}"**
 * **"{{red}},{{green}},{{blue}},{{alpha}}"**

+Additionally, a list of pre-defined color names can be used (Like "Red", "Blue", etc.).
+A full list of available pre-defined colors can be found [here](https://docs.monogame.net/api/Microsoft.Xna.Framework.Color.html#properties) but if you prefer a visual, I recommend [this overview](https://gpoamusements.itch.io/monogame-colour-palette) by [Fergus Buckner](https://gpoamusements.itch.io/)

 ~~But who's to say another value isn't possible~~